NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ### buidler-deploy

-This plugin is already being ported to Hardhat, and close to being released.
+This plugin has already been ported, it's not called [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).

-Join the `#buidler-deploy` channel on [Discord](https://hardhat.org/discord) to get news and help about it.
+Join the `#hardhat-deploy` channel on [Discord](https://hardhat.org/discord) if you need help migrating.

 ### buidler-typechain